Olympic Club Lake Course: Bring Your “A” Game…or Else…

 Hole 10 (Par 4, 395 yards)

 This is where something changed for me.
-I was pretty disappointed by the 49 on the front, but I went on a tear and parred 4 of the next 5 holes – which is pretty good for me.
+I was pretty disappointed by my 49 on the front, but I got it going and parred 4 of the next 5 holes – which is pretty good for me.

 I don’t know how it’s possible but the back is actually longer than the front, even though with the exception of 16, it feels a fair amount shorter.